DroidsOnRoids/objc-style-guide/README.md

-# Macoscope Objective-C Style Guide
+# Forked from Macoscope Objective-C Style Guide

 This style guide describes a set of basic rules that we follow here at [Macoscope](http://macoscope.com).
 We strive to write better code every day, and we believe this document outlines the best practices that will help you do the same.